siirikankare/tram_web_siiri/README.md

 The digiroad data: digiroad (line) CRS: ETRS-TM35FIN.
 The data administrator is Väylävirasto. the dataset is available in https://vayla.fi/digiroad and it has been updated in 19.6.2025.
 Dataset is available in Open data via WMS and WFS interface.
 Licence: Creative Commons Attribution 4.0 International License.

-Authors: Kari Hillgén, Siiri Kankare, Wilma Peippo & Veera Tuomola.
+Authors: Kari Hillgén, Siiri Kankare, Wilma Peippo & Veera Tuomola from University of Turku.

 The web map is made for course: Geospatial Data Management and Visualization (2025), Practise 3: Visualization of geospatial data.